lostw7/hello-world/README.md

 # hello-world
-Hi I am a newbee~
+Hi I am a newbie~
 Maybe this is a new thing, challenge for me, I think I can!

+After 11 month...I come again...
+But I'm still suck